hansamaligamage/fncsvdatastore-ts/README.md

 * CSV Parser version 2.3.2 to convert the csv content to json https://www.npmjs.com/package/csv-parser
 * File stream 0.0.1 to read the csv file https://www.npmjs.com/package/fs

+## How to run the solution
+ * You have to create a Cosmos DB account with Table API and go to the Connection String section and get the account name, endpoint and primary key to connect to the database
+ * Open the solution from Visual Studio code, install all the packages from npm i command and run the solution

 ## Code snippets
 ### Create Azure Table service
 ```